 Aboriginal and Torres Strait Islander peoples.

-Encounters features rare Aboriginal and Torres Strait Islander objects from the British Museum that were collected from 1770 onwards.
-This unique exhibition reveals the voices, emotions and stories connected to these powerful objects.
+Encounters featured rare Aboriginal and Torres Strait Islander objects from the British Museum that were collected from 1770 onwards.
+This unique exhibition revealed the voices, emotions and stories connected to these powerful objects.

 Top left image: Vernon Ah Kee, cantchant (shield) 2015 (detail, reverse view), depicting the artist’s great-grandfather, George Sibley.
 Collection: National Museum of Australia.
 Courtesy the artist and Milani Gallery, Brisbane.